Intervertebral disc disease (IVDD)

 Outside the recovery crate or room

-Whenever your dog is outside the recovery crate, pen or room, he should be on a lead or carried to prevent any dashing off.
+Whenever your dog is outside the recovery crate, pen or room, they should be on a lead or carried to prevent any dashing off.

-You will of course need to take your dog outside for regular “toilet breaks” (to pee and poo).
-It’s important to follow your vet’s guidelines regarding how often to take your dog outdoors and on how long these outdoor sessions can be.
-In the absence of any advice, a good starting point is typically 3-5 toilet breaks per day, with each outdoor session being no longer than 5 minutes.
+You will of course need to take your dog outside for regular toilet breaks (to pee and poo).
+A good starting point is typically 4 to 5 toilet breaks per day, with each outdoor session being no longer than 5 minutes.
+Check first with your vet.
 Some IVDD dogs need to be given more frequent outdoor chances to pee, e.g. up to 7 toilet break sessions per day (each up to 5 mins long, and carry your dog part of the way if required).

 You’ll need to take special care to keep your recovering dog safe whenever they are outside their crate, pen or recovery room.
 A harness, fixed-length lead, and non-slip floor matting are all very useful.
-You may need to support your dog’s rear end with a hindquarter sling if he can’t walk unsupported.
+You may need to support their rear end with a hindquarter sling if they can’t walk unsupported.

 The following links offer further information on keeping your dog safe through the recovery period: